Pottery as a hobby

 Pottery involves shaping and molding clay, which is then hardened in a kiln.
 The process begins with selecting the right type of clay, which can vary from earthenware and stoneware to porcelain, each with its characteristics and uses.

-Pottery Preparation: First, knead the clay to remove air bubbles and achieve a smooth texture.
+Pottery Preparation: Knead the clay to remove air bubbles and achieve a smooth texture.
 This step is crucial for preventing cracks during the final firing process.
 Once the clay is prepared, it is shaped using various techniques such as hand-building, wheel-throwing, or slipcasting.
 Hand-building involves crafting shapes directly by hand, resulting in less uniform forms compared to the symmetrical shapes produced by wheel-throwing on a potter's wheel.

 The Central Part of Pottery Making: A kiln is an essential tool in pottery, used to fire and harden the clay.
 A kiln is a large oven capable of firing the clay at very high temperatures.
 Through the firing process, clay becomes a solid material that is difficult to break.
 TypesElectric kilnGas firedWood-fired Creates Certain effects of this firing method include: In some cases, you could see the effects of ash and flames from a pyroclastic atmosphere on pottery that has been fired in wood-fired kilns.